Yazwh0/BitMagic.Documentation/Debugger/SpriteViewer.md

 Shows every one of the 128 VERA sprites as it is currently configured.

-Note: This can only be viewed while there is an active debugging session.
+Note: this can only be viewed while a debug session is active.

 ## How to open

-Open the command palette and select **Open The Sprite Viewer**.
+Open the command palette and run `BitMagic: Open The Sprite Viewer`.
+See VSCode's [command documentation](https://code.visualstudio.com/api/extension-guides/command) to customise how you access it.

 ## What it shows